opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.EigenVV(mat, evects, evals, eps, lowindex=-1, highindex=-1)-> None

-    :param src: Input matrix that must have  ``CV_32FC1``  or  ``CV_64FC1``  type, square size and be symmetrical (``src`` :sup:`T` == ``src``).
+    :param src: input matrix that must have ``CV_32FC1`` or ``CV_64FC1`` type, square size and be symmetrical (``src`` :sup:`T` == ``src``).

-    :param eigenvalues: Output vector of eigenvalues of the same type as  ``src`` .
-The eigenvalues are stored in the descending order.
+    :param eigenvalues: output vector of eigenvalues of the same type as ``src``; the eigenvalues are stored in the descending order.

-    :param eigenvectors: Output matrix of eigenvectors.
-It has the same size and type as  ``src`` .
-The eigenvectors are stored as subsequent matrix rows, in the same order as the corresponding eigenvalues.
+    :param eigenvectors: output matrix of eigenvectors; it has the same size and type as ``src``; the eigenvectors are stored as subsequent matrix rows, in the same order as the corresponding eigenvalues.

-    :param lowindex: Optional index of largest eigenvalue/-vector to calculate.
-The parameter is ignored in the current implementation.
+    :param lowindex: optional index of largest eigenvalue/-vector to calculate; the parameter is ignored in the current implementation.

-    :param highindex: Optional index of smallest eigenvalue/-vector to calculate.
-The parameter is ignored in the current implementation.
+    :param highindex: optional index of smallest eigenvalue/-vector to calculate; the parameter is ignored in the current implementation.

 The functions ``eigen`` calculate just eigenvalues, or eigenvalues and eigenvectors of the symmetric matrix ``src`` : ::